windramu/devops-challenge/README.md

 ## Known Issues

 - Getting failed during Access Policies configuration in Azure Key Vault.
-The error mentioned that the existing Key Vault exists in the same region.
+The error mentioned that the Key Vault with the same name exists in the same region.